-The recommended way to run Cryptodog is via our Chrome/Chromium extension.
-This ensures you always have the official, most recent version.
-A Firefox extension will be released in the near future.
+The recommended way to run Cryptodog is via our Chrome and Firefox extensions.
+Using our browser extension ensures you always have the official, most recent version.

-If you don't care about that and just want to test out Cryptodog, we have a hosted client on GitHub Pages.
-You should be able to access it from most mobile browsers as well.
+If you just want to test out Cryptodog, we have a client hosted on GitHub Pages.

 Bug reports are encouraged!
 If you find a flaw in the Cryptodog client or server, please open an issue on GitHub.

 If you believe the issue is particularly sensitive with regard to security, we would appreciate coordinated disclosure.
 Our security contact is firstname.lastname@example.org, and you can find our PGP key here.

 Cryptodog is experimental software.
 It is suitable for educational and casual purposes only.

 Do not use Cryptodog if you have a critical need for anonymity and privacy.
 This includes journalists, sources, activists, and citizens of oppressive countries.